canelhasmateus/diamond/vault/permanent/software.architecture.reverseProxies.md

-As a reverse proxy , when receiving a [[TLS]] handshake request, we can choose to act in several ways.
+As a reverse proxy , when receiving a [[networking.tls]] handshake request, we can choose to act in several ways.

 The first one is to respond to the client with the proxy's own [[certificate]] and TLS Parameters.
 This is called [[TLS Termination]].
 This necessitates, however, that the [[private key]] and certificate be in the reverse proxy.
 This has some major concerns , since it gives the proxy the ability to crack the underlying contents, and enables it to act as a representative of the certificate holder.